If your identity is stolen, you’re not alone. It’s happening to more people every year. Here’s what to do if your identity is stolen.

-The conversation is prompted by security issues that seem to be occurring more frequently including data breaches of personal information.
+Data breaches (and thus identity theft) seem to be happening more frequently these days.
 Unfortunately, these cybersecurity issues keep causing losses in millions, if not billions, of dollars every year.
 And it can be very confusing to know what to do if your identity is stolen.

 Despite all the American government’s efforts alongside private cyber-security agencies to curb identity theft, things haven’t exactly been perfect.
 Scammers and hackers still find ways to add “stolen identity” to their list of achievements thereby robbing innocent citizens.